ddd-crew/como-prep-canvas/README.md

 ![Collaborative Modeling Workshop Preparation Canvases](resources/como-prep-canvas-v2.jpg)

+> *NOTE* This is a work in progress.
+Currently, we've provided the canvas as an image that you can copy and paste into your preferred tool.

+> We plan to create an official template on Miro in the future.
+Additionally, you'll be able to extend the canvas yourself in tools like Notion.
+If you do so, we'd love to see your contributions!
+Please remember to give credit, as the canvas is licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).

 ## 1\.
 Who are the canvases for?

 The canvases are designed to support everyone facilitating collaborative modelling workshops.
 However it might provide different value depending on your experience and the the type of workshop: